keybase/client/test/README.md

 `bundle exec rake test` will execute all tests without re-building.

-`bundle exec rake test[conflict]` can be used to execute a single test case.
+`bundle exec rake "test[conflict]"` can be used to execute a single test case.